tuxedomask00/cep-engr-app-1/README.md

 You will need to clone this [repo](https://github.com/ideascomealive/cep-engr-app).

-1. Open up your terminal.
-You can do this with command + space bar and then type in 'terminal'.
+1. Open up your terminal/bash.
+For Mac can do this with command + space bar and then type 'terminal'.
+For Windows press the windows key and type 'bash'.
 2. You can find out the location of your current working directory by typing in `pwd`.
 3. Let's create a new directory to store your coding projects in.
 Type in `mkdir Projects`.
 4. Type in `ls` and you will see that a new directory called 'Projects' was created.
 5. Switch into that directory by typing in `cd Projects`.
 6. If you type in `ls` again, you'll notice that the folder is empty.
 7. Let's add our first repo to the Projects directory.
-Navigate to the [repo](https://github.com/ideascomealive/cep-engr-app).
+Navigate to the [repo](https://github.com/ideascomealive/cep-engr-app) in your browser.
 8. In the top right corner, click on the button that says "Fork" and then select your github.
 9. Click on the green button that says "Clone or download" and copy the link.
 10. On the command line, type in `git clone INSERT LINK` replacing the `INSERT LINK` with the link you just copied.